Axwells/ProjetBDR_Groupe4/README.md

 Vue.js requires Node.js to work.

-Download and install Node.js from the official website: Node.js.
+Download and install the LTS version of Node.js from the official website: https://nodejs.org/en/download . \
-Install the LTS version (recommended for stability).
 Verify that Node.js and npm are properly installed:
 ```bash
 node -v